 As do the stories Ritchie and Orr tell in Wayfaring Strangers: The Musical Voyage from Scotland and Ulster to Appalachia.
 Give it a read and a listen.
-These stories will add depth to your travels.
+These stories of wayfaring strangers and the landscapes they knew will add depth to your travels.

 Photographs of the Appalachian Mountains in North Carolina and the Western Highlands of Scotland by Kerry Dexter.